slurmulon/gooey/README.md

   parent: inbox
 })

-// whenever a message is sent, capture that
-// message in an independent store/session ("latest messages")
+// whenever a message is sent, capture that message in an independent store/session ("latest messages")
 // this allows `user` to "share" data with `inbox` without establishing a strict relationship user.on('/message', (msg) => user.state.messages.latest.push(msg))

-// could call `document.addChild` or something,
-// but using `alert` for simplicitly notify.on('/message', (msg) => alert(`New email: ${msg.title}`))
+// could call `document.addChild` or something,but using `alert` for simplicitly notify.on('/message', (msg) => alert(`New email: ${msg.title}`))

 // adds a new message to the inbox and